Who Is My Neighbor?

 The team leader in the production committee was Danielle Short, American Friends Service Committee.
 Film producer was Denver Film and Digital.

-To order your copy of the DVD curriculum, please click below.
-If you have questions, please call Rev. Dr. Jim Ryan at 303-825-4910.
+To order your copy of the DVD curriculum, please contact us by email at staff(at)cochurches.org or call 303-825-4910.

 Committment of Respect The Colorado Council of Churches and several of its partner organizations sent a Commitment of Respect to all the candidates running for the state legislature asking them to sign.